WHAT IS TERM LIFE INSURANCE?

 The premium for a term insurance plan is calculated based on a number of factors.
-Various aspects of your health and lifestyle, such as your gender, age, habits, past or current medical ailments, hereditary diseases that are likely to affect you, etc. are considered before deciding upon a premium amount.
+Various aspects of your health and lifestyle, such as your gender, age, habits, past or current medical ailments, hereditary diseases that are likely to affect you, and other aspects are considered before deciding upon a premium amount.

 Here are some things that determine the value of your term insurance premium:

 - Age: Your age plays an important role in your term insurance plan.
-Typically, the premium of a policy is lower for individuals who are young and increases as a person ages.
-This is because the younger you are, the fewer are the chances of you suffering from a disease that can result in an untimely demise, and the lower is the risk for the company.
-This is why financial experts often advice to purchase a term insurance plan as early in life as possible.
+Typically, the premium of a term insurance policy is lower for individuals who are young and increases as a person ages.
+This is because the younger you are, the fewer are the chances of you suffering from a disease that can result in an unfortunate event, and the lower is the risk for the company.
+This is why financial experts often advise to purchase a term insurance plan as early in life as possible.
 The longer you wait, the more money you will have to pay out to secure your plan.

-- Medical history: Your past health conditions or those of your family members are often analysed to determine the premium instalments of your policy.
-Ailments such as stroke, heart attack, kidney failure, cancer, etc. can be hereditary and be passed on to the next generation.
+- Medical history: Your past health conditions or those of your family members are often analysed to determine the premium instalments of your term plan.
+Ailments such as stroke, heart attack, kidney failure, cancer, and other elements can be hereditary and passed on to the next generation.
 If you or your loved ones, such as your parents or grandparents suffer from such diseases, the premium of the plan will be comparatively high.

-- Current health conditions: Factors such as your weight, eating preferences, and overall fitness can affect your premium.
-If you suffer from hypertension, diabetes, fluctuating sugar, thyroid, etc. your premium will be more.
+- Current health conditions: Factors such as your weight, eating preferences, and overall fitness can affect your term insurance premium.
+If you suffer from hypertension, diabetes, fluctuating sugar, thyroid, or any other health condition your premium could be more your premium will be more.

-- Smoking and drinking: Smoking, drinking, and similar habits such as consuming tobacco or drugs can negatively impact your health.
+- Smoking and drinking alcohol: Smoking, drinking alcohol, and similar habits such as consuming tobacco or drugs can negatively impact your health.
 This further increases your chances of falling sick or suffering from a life-threatening medical condition.
-Hence, if you indulge in any of these things, you may be asked to pay a higher premium.
-On the other hand, if you follow a healthy way of life, your premiums will be comparatively less.
+Hence, if you indulge in any of these things, you may be asked to pay a higher term insurance premium.
+On the other hand, if you follow a healthy way of life, your term plan premiums could be comparatively less.

 - Profession: Your profession can also have a pivotal place in your health.
-People with risky jobs such as pilots, sailors, soldiers, etc. are more susceptible to danger.
-They are also more likely to suffer from serious ailments because of the demanding nature of their careers.
-If your profession involves a high level of risk such as exposure to chemicals, environmental hazards, etc. you will be asked to pay a high premium too.
+People with risky jobs such as pilots, sailors, soldiers, and other such jobs are more susceptible to danger.
+They are also more likely to suffer from serious ailments because of the demanding nature of their career.
+If your profession involves a high level of risk such as exposure to chemicals, environmental hazards, or any other risk you will be asked to pay a high premium too.

-- Duration of the policy: A longer policy term usually has a higher death benefit too, which is why its premium is also more.
-Shorter terms generally offer a smaller death benefit and hence charge lower premiums.
-Your premiums will vary based on the total duration and benefit amount.
+- Duration of the policy: Your term insurance premiums will vary based on the total duration and benefit amount.

-- Lifestyle habits: If you are inclined towards adventure sports like mountain climbing, sky diving, deep sea diving, etc. you could be asked for a higher premium.
+- Lifestyle habits: If you are inclined towards adventure sports like mountain climbing, sky diving, deep sea diving, or any other adventure sport you could be asked for a higher premium.
 Since these activities put your life at risk, the premiums charged are also more.